mcmire/address_standardization/README.md

 * Add your changes.
 * Write some tests!
 Tests are written in RSpec, so `rspec FILE` to run a single test, and `rake test` to run all of the tests.
-* If you're feeling generous, fork the project and submit a pull request.
+* Want me to merge your changes?
+Fork the project and submit a pull request.
 I'll take a look at it when I can.

 ## Contributors